 11. What is included in the financial aid budget?
 How do I apply?

 12. Can I use my Mitchell scholarship to pay for Mitchell in London tuition?

 Mitchell scholarships can be used only for on-campus registration and are not available for Mitchell in London tuition.

 13. Will there be time for extra travelling (i.e. weekend excursions)?
 Will financial aid help cover that type of expense?

-Mitchell in London has three long weekends built into the program for travel.
+Mitchell in London has two long weekends built into the program for travel.
 See the program’s course calendar for specific dates available for weekend travel.
 Consult your financial aid counselor to see if aid for that type of expense is awarded.
 The passport control letter that will be provided to you (see #4) is IMPORTANT in enabling you to return to London if you leave the country for a long weekend.
 Students who have failed to bring it with them, or who have lost it, have encountered substantial problems.
 We are UNABLE to provide you with a replacement letter at the last minute.

 14. Should I purchase a BritRail or EuroRail pass?
 Is that included in financial aid?